 As with the actual audit interview, the audit review process can be short or long, depending on the documentation you provided and the workload of the tax authorities.
 Generally, you will hear some type of reply within 30 days of your examination.
 If the results of your audit are not complete by then, you may receive notification that the audit process is ongoing and that you will receive an update within 30 days.

 However long it takes to get the results of your audit examination, you generally have 30 days to respond if changes to your tax are proposed.
 You can either accept the findings or challenge them.
-If you do not respond within 30 days, that is generally considered tacit acceptance of the changes and your audit is essentially over.
+If you do not respond within that time limit, this is generally considered tacit acceptance of the changes and your audit is essentially over.
 If you wish to challenge the findings, you can appeal, which will extend the length of your audit for as long as you fight the changes.